eigenric/turingfy/README.md

 # Turingfy - Proof of concept

-¿Ever thought of Spotify playlist's as Turing Machines?
+Ever thought of Spotify playlist's as Turing Machines?

 Imagine the songs in your favorite playlist become the symbols on a tape, and the order of those songs becomes a series of instructions.
 In this intriguing concept, each song in the playlist represents a unique symbol or instruction that the "Turing Machine Playlist" reads and processes.